splunk/public-o11y-docs/rum/error-aggregates.rst

 JavaScript errors without stacktrace, type, or message
 ------------------------------------------------------------------------------------------

 Sometimes, you might see a message in the UI that says :guilabel:`JavaScript error without a stacktrace, type, or message`.
 This might happen because the error didn't have any information about the  stack trace before it was ingested by Splunk RUM.
-To troubleshoot, try narrowing in on a specific time range which shows the JS error only, and explore the related  User sessions.
+To troubleshoot, try narrowing in on a specific time range that shows the JS error only and explore the related User sessions.